Large sample scaling analysis of the Zig-Zag algorithm for Bayesian inference: Discussion

 \section{Discussion}

-In this paper, we study the sub-sampling versions of the Zig-Zag algorithm in the settings of Bayesian inference with big data.
-Our objective in undertaking this study has been to comment on the algorithmic complexity of these algorithms as a function of data size $n$.
-We do so by analyzing the behaviour of the underlying Zig-Zag process when $n$ goes to infinity.
-Based on our results, we estimate that ZZ-CV has a total algorithmic complexity of $O(1)$ in stationarity while both canonical Zig-Zag and ZZ-SS have $O(n)$.
+In this paper, we rigorously study the effect of sub-sampling on the mixing properties of the Zig-Zag algorithm.
+Drawing motivation as well as theoretical guarantees from the Bayesian large-sample theory, we prove weak convergence results of different variants of the Zig-Zag process as dataset size $n \to \infty$.
+Our objective in undertaking this study has been to comment on the overall complexity of the Zig-Zag algorithm in settings of Bayesian inference with big data.
+We estimate that ZZ-CV has a total algorithmic complexity of $O(1)$ in stationarity while both canonical Zig-Zag and ZZ-SS have $O(n)$.
 This reveals that the Zig-Zag algorithm is no worse than other reversible MCMC algorithms such as the random walk Metropolis which also has a complexity of $O(n)$ in stationarity \citep{schmon2021optimal}.
-Moreover, the control variates can be utilized to gain an order of magnitude in total computational cost further.
+Moreover, the control variates can be utilized to further gain an order of magnitude in total computational cost.
 Our results also provide insights into the convergence time of the Zig-Zag samplers initiated out from stationarity.
 As expected, the canonical Zig-Zag converges to stationarity with optimal speed.
 The sub-sampling versions remain sub-optimal in general.
 However, while the corresponding drift for ZZ-SS goes to $0$ in stationarity, ZZ-CV remains positive achieving optimal speed for log-concave model densities.

 Based on the above observations, we infer strong support for the use of the Zig-Zag algorithm for sampling from Bayesian posteriors for big data.
 However, we also caution that the superefficient performance of ZZ-CV heavily relies on good reference points.
 Inappropriately chosen reference points can lead to undesirable behaviours as discussed in Sections \ref{sec:stationary} and \ref{sec:examples}.
 To mitigate the effect of bad reference points in the transient phase, we propose a mixed scheme whereby vanilla sub-sampling is done in the initial phases of the algorithm and the control variates are introduced later when the sampler is close to stationarity.
 We empirically show that such a scheme can achieve faster convergence than ZZ-SS and ZZ-CV.
-Nevertheless, this also calls for investigation into more sophisticated control variates and can be a direction of future research.
+That said, this also calls for investigation into more sophisticated control variates and can be a direction of future research.

 The asymptotic behaviour of both ZZ-SS and ZZ-CV depends on the choice of the batch size $m$.
 Theoretically, large batch size $m$ implies faster convergence and better mixing.
 In practice, larger $m$ also means additional costs.
 We show that it is optimal to choose batch size $m = 1$ in terms of total algorithmic complexity.
 Secondly, we assume that the subsamples are drawn randomly without replacement.
 As a result, we can invoke the law of large numbers for $U$-statistics to obtain our limit results.
 There is no added generality in the results in allowing sampling with replacement.
 The switching rates then resemble $V-$statistics of order $m$ which can be expressed explicitly as a combination of $U$-statistics and the strong law of large numbers still hold \citep{lee2019u}.
 In practice, however, it is better to do sampling without replacement as it leads to a smaller variance during the implementation.